grongierisc/formation-template/README.md

 # 9. Getting access to an extern database using JDBC

 In this section, we will create an operation to save our objects in an extern database.
-We will be using the JDBC API, as well as the other docker container that we set up, with postgre on it.
+We will be using the JDBC API, as well as the other docker container that we set up, with Postgres on it.

 ## 9.1.
 Creating our new operation